-Note: Due to Covid regulations all dates are provisional.
-Machine Wilderness was initially planned from April 12th 2020 until October 18th 2020 and rescheduled to open on June25.
-The program has now been postponed to April- October 2021.
+Machine Wilderness was initially planned from April until October 2020.
+Due to Covid19 the program has now been postponed to March – June 2022.
 Exact times and locations will be announced, please check our website and newsletters for those details.

 Participants each work in the park for 2 or 3 weeks.
 A final presentation will mark the end of their research period, in which they’ll review their findings, observations, frustrations, surprises and emerging questions.
 Results will also be shown in the Aquarium building, where the exhibition space will function as a temporary base-camp for the participants showing their processes and test-set-ups.

 Other public moments are the ZOOmeravonden with interactive demo’s and workshops for all ages and presentations within the context of ARTIS Academy.
 Each participant will be visible in the park several times a week as ‘blind-dates’ where they work among the public and are open to questions.
 Machine Wilderness closes with a festive day of live demo’s, experiments, workshops and invited speakers.